56 Different Types of Ants in Louisiana

 The Formica pallidefulva, or field ant, is reddish-brown and can grow up to 5 millimeters long.

-This species inhabits moist areas like rotting logs and soil, as well as under stones.
+This species inhabits moist areas like rotting logs and soil and under stones.
 Field ants do not live in colonies but wander around looking for food.

 They are attracted by sweet substances like honeydew or sugary drinks, so they have been known to invade homes during picnics.